RachReddy/SOLIP-Principles/README.md

 2. *OPEN/CLOSED PRINCIPLE*

-   "Classes should be open for extension but closed for modification"
+   "Classes should be open for extension but closed for modification" or "It states that the software entities (classes or methods) should be open for extension but closed for modification."

 > Open for extension: It means that the module’s behavior can be extended.
 When the requirements of the application change, you can extend the module with new behaviors that adapt to those changes.